 One thing that often gets overlooked when measuring for a refrigerator is ventilation space.
-In order for your refrigerator to be a long-lasting and reliable appliance, it needs about 1 inch of ventilation space above it, 2 inches behind it, and 1/8 of an inch on either side.
-Ventilation space is necessary for your refrigerator to breath.
-A lack of ventilation space can lead to overheating, which can causes your refrigerator to work harder and possibly give out prematurely.
+In order for your refrigerator to be a long-lasting and reliable appliance, you need about 1 inch of ventilation space above it, 2 inches behind it, and 1/8 of an inch on either side.
+Ventilation space is necessary for your refrigerator to breathe.
+A lack of ventilation space can lead to overheating, which can cause your refrigerator to work harder and possibly give out prematurely.

 What Size Fridge Does Your Family Need?

 After you have all your measurements, another important detail to keep in mind is to purchase a refrigerator that’s the right size for your family.
 There are many different refrigerator sizes, made to accommodate various needs.
 The average refrigerator size is 30” wide, 66” high, and 33” deep.
 Standard refrigerator sizes, however, can run anywhere from 24-40 inches wide, 62-72 inches tall, and 29-36 inches deep.

 To determine what size refrigerator works best for your family, take into account the size of your household, and your available space.
 Keep in mind that refrigerators are measured in both feet and inches and in cubic feet.
 When it comes to cubic feet, the average size refrigerator ranges between 15-25 cubic feet.
 However, you can find sizes that are both bigger and smaller than this average.
 When trying to determine the best size refrigerator in cubic feet, a good guide to follow is to plan for 5 cubic feet per person.
 So, for 1-2 people, a refrigerator of at least 10 cubic feet is needed.
 If you have 3-4 people in your family, you’ll need a fridge that is around 20 cubic feet.
 For families of 5+, at least 25 cubic feet is best.